 Most people do not have one or two old photos — they have a box, a drawer, or an entire closet full of them.
-The prospect of restoring hundreds of photos can feel overwhelming, but with the right approach it becomes a manageable project with a permanent payoff.
+The prospect of restoring hundreds of photos can feel overwhelming, but with the right approach it becomes a manageable effort with a permanent payoff.

 1Triage before scanning